-Many lenders offer low rates and few fees for home improvement loans, while others even lend to borrowers with low-to-fair credit.
-Our best option for a home improvement loan is SoFi.
-SoFi offers loans with low rates and high maximum amounts that can cover a wide range of home improvement projects.
+Home repairs can be expensive and unexpected, but fortunately, there are home repair loans available to help homeowners cover the costs.
+Avant offers home improvement loans even to borrowers with less-than-stellar credit, and features an easy application process and fast funding.
+SoFi is a great option for those with good credit, offering low rates and high maximum amounts that can cover a wide range of home improvement projects.
 It's easy to apply for a loan online, and loans have no late fees, prepayment fees, or origination fees.